nicholas-long/resume/feedback.md

 - [ ] Remove high school details unless necessary for the job.
 - [ ] Remove "Foreign Languages" unless relevant to the job.
 - [x] For "Stay at home dad", highlight relevant skills developed during this time.

+## not going to do?
+- In the "Experience and Programming Languages" section, order the languages and skills according to proficiency and relevance to the job you're applying for.
+  - this is something i can do when uploading a resume to a specific place, but not for recruiting sites like ziprecruiter. i think the main order should be based on the importance of the language.
-- [x] Provide contact information at the top.
+- Provide contact information at the top.
   - i will do this when i send it in